injeti-manohar/openshift-deployment-guide/src/main/paradox/lagom/building.md

 # Building your application

-With the application prepared to run in OpenShift, and the Kubernetes specs written for its deployment, we are now ready to build and deploy it.
+With the application prepared to run in Kubernetes, and the Kubernetes specs written for its deployment, we are now ready to build and deploy it.

 @@include[building.md](../includes/building.md) { #intro }